neonritual/100-Days-of-Python/README.md

 ### 100-Days-of-Python

-#Exercises as I work through 100 Days of Code - The Complete Python Pro Bootcamp :SMILECAT:
+#Exercises as I work through 100 Days of Code - The Complete Python Pro Bootcamp 😸

 #As seen at：https://www.udemy.com/course/100-days-of-code